SalmanQureshi97/Ionic_Basic/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/kristofferandreasen/simple-ionic-3-app/issues) here on Github.

-## Creator

-The template was created by and is maintained by **[Kristoffer Andreasen](https://medium.com/@kristoffer_andreasen)**

-## Copyright and License

-Copyright 2017 Kristoffer Andreasen.
-Code released under the [MIT](https://github.com/kristofferandreasen/simple-ionic-3-app/blob/master/LICENSE) license.